Summary

 - forensic specimens

-- culture for Neisseria gonorrhoeae
+- testing for Neisseria gonorrhoeae

-- culture for Chlamydia trachomatis
+- testing for Chlamydia trachomatis

-- serological tests for syphilis
+- serologic tests for syphilis

 - HIV serology

-- urine beta human chorionic gonadotrophin
+- urine beta human chorionic gonadotropin

-- testing for trichomonas
+- testing for Trichomonas vaginalis

 - anogenital culture: herpes simplex virus polymerase chain reaction (PCR)